-- Assessed the appropriateness of the expected credit loss provision methodology, examined the key inputs on a sample basis to assess their accuracy and completeness, and challenged the assumptions, including both historical and forward-looking information, used to determine the expected credit losses with the involvement of internal valuation expert; - For projects with potential dispute with customers, we discussed with the Group's external legal adviser.
+- (i) Understood and evaluated the design and operating effectiveness of the credit control and impairment assessment process and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors such as complexity and subjectivity; - (ii) Evaluated the outcome of prior period assessment of impairment to assess the effectiveness of management's estimation process by comparing the actual loss incurred with the impairment provision made by management, if any; - (iii) Tested, on a sample basis, the accuracy of ageing profile on trade, retention and notes receivables and amounts due from fellow subsidiaries by checking to the underlying invoices; - (iv) Challenged management for the status of each of the material trade, retention and notes receivables, amounts due from fellow subsidiaries and contract assets past due as at year end and corroborated explanations from management with supporting evidence, such as performing public searches of credit profile of selected customers, understanding on-going business relationship with the customers based on trade records, checking historical and subsequent settlement records and other correspondence with the customers; - (v) Assessed the appropriateness of the expected credit loss provision methodology, examined the key inputs on a sample basis to assess their accuracy and completeness, and challenged the assumptions, including both historical and forward-looking information, used to determine the expected credit losses with the involvement of internal valuation expert; - (vi) For projects with potential dispute with customers, we discussed with the Group's external legal adviser.
 We enquired their work performed and discussed with them the basis in concluding the minimum amount the Group is able to realise from the projects.
-We tested and checked relevant evidence including agreements and correspondence with customers; and - Assessed the adequacy of the disclosures related to the impairment in the context of the applicable financial reporting framework.
+We tested and checked relevant evidence including agreements and correspondence with customers; - (vii) Involving an auditor's expert to assist our assessment on the appropriateness of methodology in determining the historical loss rates; and - (viii) Assessed the adequacy of the disclosures related to the impairment in the context of the applicable financial reporting framework.